Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Methodology

-\textbf{Hybrid Embedding} Different from NLP applications, in our scenario, each token contains richer physical information, and can not be tokenized by common tokenizers as in NLP.
-Hence, the hybrid embedding module is utilized in our model.
-As Figure \ref{fig:GPT-model} shows, it includes a dense layer and positional embedding layer.
-The dense layer performs linear projection, which achieves dimension mapping and meanwhile preserves the entire information of the input sequence.
-The dense layer projects the token into a high-dimensional space of dimension $d_{model}=1280$.
-The positional layer is also a linear layer with learnable parameters that encodes positional relationships between tokens, which is rather important in improving prediction accuracy\cite{vaswaniAttentionAllYou2017}.
+\textbf{Hybrid Embedding.} The hybrid embedding module is utilized in our model, because each token contains richer physical information and cannot be tokenized by simple tokenizers as in NLP.
+As Figure \ref{fig:GPT-model} shows, it is combined with a token embedding layer and a positional embedding layer (Eq. \ref{eq:hybrid}).
+The token embedding layer performs linear projection to achieve dimension-matching with following encoder blocks, which meanwhile preserves the entire information of the input waveform.
+The positional embedding is also a linear layer that encodes positional relationships between tokens, which is rather important in improving prediction accuracy \cite{vaswaniAttentionAllYou2017}.